-- The cost of a surgical suite.
-Many hospitals have set charges either per hour or per procedure for use of a dedicated surgical suite that are billed separately from any other care
+The cost of a surgical suite.
+Many hospitals have set charges either per hour or per procedure for use of a dedicated surgical suite that is billed separately from any other care

-For a serious illness that require surgery and a hospital stay you could be looking at paying tens of thousands of dollars out of pocket.
+For a serious illness that requires surgery and a hospital stay, you could be looking at paying tens of thousands of dollars out of pocket.
 Critical illness insurance could provide a lump sum payment of anywhere from $6,000 to $20,000 per occurrence.

-If you have a heart attack and you are taken to a hospital with an in network provider the insurance company may cover most of the costs associated with that doctor’s care but they could refuse to pay for the costs of aesthesia or medical tests performed by specialists that are technically considered to be out-of-network.
+If you have a heart attack and you are taken to a hospital with an in-network provider the insurance company may cover most of the costs associated with that doctor’s care but they could refuse to pay for the costs of anesthesia or medical tests performed by specialists that are technically considered to be out-of-network.